kristiansyrjanen/billystat/README.md

 	python billystatApp.py

-Choose video to analyse: File->Open and choose the video
+Choose video to analyse: File->Open and choose the video and press Start game

 Next